 Suspiria

-Suspiria is a 1977 Italian supernatural horror film directed by Dario Argento, who co-wrote the screenplay with Daria Nicolodi, partially based on Thomas De Quincey's 1845 essay Suspiria de Profundis.
-The film stars Jessica Harper as an American ballet student who transfers to a prestigious dance academy in Germany but realizes, after a series of brutal murders, that the academy is a front for a supernatural conspiracy.
-It also features Stefania Casini, Flavio Bucci, Miguel Bosé, Alida Valli, Udo Kier and Joan Bennett, in her final film role.
+Suspiria is a 1977 Italian supernatural horror art film directed by Dario Argento, who co-wrote the screenplay with Daria Nicolodi, partially based on Thomas De Quincey's 1845 essay Suspiria de Profundis.
+The film stars Jessica Harper as an American ballet student who transfers to a prestigious European dance academy but realizes, after a series of murders, that the academy is a front for a coven of witches.
+It also features Stefania Casini, Flavio Bucci, Miguel Bosé, Alida Valli, Udo Kier, and Joan Bennett, in her final film role.

 Plot

-Suzy Bannion, a young American ballet student, arrives in Freiburg, Germany during a torrential downpour to study at the co-ed Tanz Dance Akademie, a prestigious German dance school.
-When Suzy arrives she encounters another student, Pat Hingle, as she flees the school in terror.
-Suzy is then refused entry to the school, and she's forced to stay in town until the next morning.
-Pat takes refuge at a friend's apartment and reveals to her that something sinister is happening at the school.
-She is ambushed by a shadowy figure who stabs her repeatedly, and pierces her heart, and drags her to the roof of the apartment building before hanging her with a noose by throwing her through the building's skylight.
-Pat's friend is also killed after being impaled by the falling debris while trying to alert other tenants to the murder.
+Suzy Bannion, a young American ballet student, arrives in Freiburg, West Germany, to study at the co-ed Tanz Akademie, a prestigious dance school.
+She sees another student, Pat Hingle, flee the school in terror.
+Suzy is refused entry to the school and forced to stay in town overnight.
+Pat takes refuge at a friend's apartment and tells her that something sinister happened at the school.
+Pat is ambushed by a shadowy figure who stabs her repeatedly before hanging her with a noose by throwing her through the apartment building's skylight.
+Pat's friend is also killed after being impaled by a falling shard of glass while trying to alert other tenants to the murder.

 More details